SupremeTechnopriest/react-idle-timer/README.md

 #### Version `4.4.0` adds user active time tracking and reduces module size:

-☝️ Added the `getTotalActiveTime()` method to get the total milliseconds a user has been active for the current session.
+☝️ Added `getTotalActiveTime()` method to get the total milliseconds a user has been active for the current session.

 ✌️ Reduced NPM package size by excluding examples from downloaded module.